srenner/svoregistry-v2/README.md

 svoregistry-v2
 ==============
 This is the next version of svoregistry.com.

-The site will be upgraded to use Python 3.x instead of 2.7, the newest version of Django, PostgreSQL instead of MySQL, and will feature a new UI and new features.
-The changes are significant enough to warrant a brand new repository instead of simply branching the old repository.
+Significant changes include:
+* Python 3.x instead of 2.7
+* PostgreSQL instead of MySQL
+* Use newest available version of Django
+* Use of Twitter Bootstrap
 More details to follow.